-Through the Vuvale Partnership Programme, Government will work closely with the Australian Government to improve opportunities for labour mobility.
+Through the Vuvale partnership programme Government will work closely with the Australian Government to improve opportunities for labour mobility.
 Government will ensure public enterprises follow the rules of transparency, good governance and accountability in their respective operations.

 A specialist review of Fiji's defence and security systems will be undertaken.
-This will include finalising the National Security Strategy and the introduction of a related Defence Council Bill to provide the necessary legal framework.
-The review of defence-related legislation is also a priority.
+This will include finalising the national security strategy and introduction of a related Defence Council Bill to provide the necessary legal framework.
+Review of defence related legislation is also a priority.

-Fiji's border security is to be enhanced and harmonised with relevant international treaties.
+Fiji's border security is to be enhanced and harmonised with the relevant international treaties.
 Government will accede to the Arms Trade Treaty and International Convention on Maritime Search and Rescue after requisite parliamentary process is undertaken.
 The existing national security architecture will be reinvigorated.

-Government will maintain its national focus on the critical issues of climate change and the environment.
+The Government will maintain the national focus on the critical issues of climate change and the environment.
 There will be emphasis on aspects where Fiji can make the most impact locally, in the region and internationally.
-Communities will be encouraged to work with Government in cleaning up their local environment and surroundings.
+Communities will be encouraged to work with the Government in cleaning up their local environment and surroundings.

-Our foreign policy will focus on restoring confidence and unity among our Pacific Islands Forum Member countries and building stronger relationships with friendly countries.
-This is of special significance at a time of manoeuvring by major powers for influence in the Pacific.

-The media legislation will be reviewed to strengthen the freedom of the press and the people's right to information.
-Government is taking a strong position on this, along with respect for civil rights and freedom.
+Our foreign policy will focus on restoring confidence and unity among our Pacific Island Forum member countries and building stronger relationships with friendly countries.
+This is of special significance at a time of maneuvering by major powers for influence in the Pacific.
+Media legislation will be reviewed to strengthen freedom of the press and the peoples' right to information.
+The Government is taking a strong position on this, along with respect for civil rights and freedoms.

-An announcement will make soon on two new public holidays.
-This includes a public holiday to commemorate the arrival of the Girmitiyas to Fiji in 1879, whose descendants are an integral part of our nation.
-In addition, the national holiday marking the life and achievements of Ratu Sir Lala Sukuna will be gazetted.
+An announcement will be made soon of two new public holidays.
+This includes a public holiday to commemorate the arrival in Fiji in 1879 of the Girmitiyas whose descendants are an integral part of our nation.
+In addition, a national holiday marking the life and achievements of Ratu Sir Lala Sukuna will be gazetted.
 In moving forward, our focus now is to build bridges and bring unity among our different communities to work together as one people and one nation.

-To grow the economy, we must increase the size of the pie by diversifying our resource-based sectors that give us the greatest potential and opportunities.
+To grow the economy, we must increase the size of the pie by diversifying our resource based sectors that give us the greatest potential and opportunities.

-We must continue to improve on our infrastructure to meet the demands of a modern Fiji.
-Our social services, particularly health and education, must continue to be improved to meet the current and future needs of this nation.
+We must continue to improve on our infrastructure to meet the demands of a modern Fiji and our social services, particularly health and education, must continue to be improved to meet the current and future needs of the nation.

 Our vulnerability to increased severity and frequency of natural disasters due to climate change cannot be ignored.
-We must continue to put into place mitigation and adaptation strategies, with support from the international community.
+We must continue to put into place mitigation and adaptation strategies with support from the international community.

-The change in our Government gives rise to the opportunity to bring our nation together and start afresh.
+The change in our government gives rise to the opportunity to bring our nation together and start afresh.